MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-monitor.md

 When you select the tile, it shows all devices without a compliance policy.
 It also shows the user of the device, the policy deployment status, and the device model.

 > [!TIP]
-> In public preview, there is a new organizational report that identifies all devices in your tenant that have not been assigned a compliance report.
+> There is an organizational report that identifies all devices in your tenant that have not been assigned a compliance report.
 See [Devices without compliance policy (Organizational)](../fundamentals/reports.md#devices-without-compliance-policy-organizational).

 #### What you need to know